-- 1. matters related to individual or team assignments and/ or exam grades (such appeals are made to the Program Director); - 2. findings or sanctions related to departures from Academic Integrity (such appeals are heard by the Smith School of Business Academic Integrity Panel); - 3. matters relating to the EMBA Americas program (such appeals are heard by the Joint Committee).
+- 1. Matters related to individual or team assignments and/ or exam grades (such appeals are made to the Program Director). - 2.
+Findings or sanctions related to departures from Academic Integrity (such appeals are heard by the Smith School of Business Academic Integrity Panel).